Fig 1: Demonstration of quantum speedup with an electrical quantum processor running the Grover algorithm on 2 qubits.

-Quantum mechanics has been thought to be relevant mostly for microscopic systems, but the collective variables of larger objects, such as the currents and voltages of an electrical circuit sometimes also require to be described quantum-mechanically.
-In our team, we investigate the quantum properties of superconducting electrical circuits including Josephson junctions in order to study single-Cooper-pair electronics, develop electrical metrology, perform fundamental quantum physics experiments and, in the long-term, build a prototype quantum processor.
+Although quantum mechanics is usually considered as relevant only for microscopic systems, larger objects such as cleverly designed electrical circuits can also behave quantum-mechanically as a whole.
+In our team, we investigate the quantum properties of superconducting electrical circuits including Josephson junctions in order to study single-Cooper-pair electronics, develop electrical metrology, perform fundamental quantum physics experiments (see Fig. 2 below) analogue to quantum optics or atomic physics, and in the long-term, build a prototype quantum processor (see Fig. 1 above).

 Fig. 2: Violation of the Legett-Garg inequality by continuous drive and dispersive measurement of a transmon qubit.
 The orange curve proves taht the our world is non macrorealistic, which means that observing an object does change its future state.